Actively Recruiting

 - History of kidney stones, acute or chronic renal failure, hemochromatosis, or glucose-6-phosphate deficiency

-- Language difficulties preventing valid questionnaire completion
+- Language difficulties that would prevent valid completion of questionnaires

 - Planned staged bilateral total knee arthroplasty

-- Any allergy or sensitivity to milk
+- Allergy or sensitivity to milk

 AI-Screening